Yuurichan-N3/LitVM-Testnet/README.md

 ## ✨ Features

+The bot runs all enabled modules sequentially for every wallet in each cycle.
+Each module is fully independent and can be toggled on or off via `config.json`.

-### 🌉 Phase 1 — ETH Withdrawal via Bridge
+### 🌉 Phase 1 — Caldera Liteforge (ETH Bridge)
-The bot fetches a quote from the Caldera Metarouter, then sends ETH from each wallet on LitVM to the bridge withdrawal contract.
-The withdrawal amount is randomized within the configured `min_eth_wd` and `max_eth_wd` range.
-If balance is too low, the wallet is skipped.
+Fetches a quote from the Caldera Metarouter, then sends ETH from each wallet on LitVM to the bridge withdrawal contract.
+The withdrawal amount is randomized within the configured range.
+Wallets with insufficient balance are skipped.
 Each submitted order is saved to `order.json` for tracking.

-### 🔀 Phase 2 — Token Transfer to Random Addresses
+### 🔀 Phase 2 — Lester Labs (Token Transfer)
-If `enable_token_transfer` is enabled, the bot reads token contracts from `contract.json` and transfers tokens from each configured wallet to randomly generated addresses.
-The number of transfers and the amount per transfer are both randomized within the configured ranges.
+Reads token contracts from `contract.json` and transfers tokens from each configured wallet to randomly generated addresses.
+The number of transfers and amount per transfer are both randomized within the configured ranges.

+### 🔄 Phase 3 — Ayni Labs (Wrap & Supply)
+Handles WETH wrapping and ETH supply operations.
+Both `wrap` and `supply` sub-modules are independently configurable with their own amount ranges and repeat counts.

+### 🖼️ Phase 4 — OmniHub (NFT Mint)
+Mints NFTs on the OmniHub protocol.
+Configurable max NFT count per wallet per cycle.

+### 🧹 Phase 5 — Sweep Haus (NFT Mint)
+Mints NFTs on the Sweep Haus collection.
+Configurable max NFT count per wallet per cycle.

+### 🏷️ Phase 6 — InfinityName (Domain Registration)
+Registers random domain names on the InfinityName protocol.
+Configurable max name count per wallet per cycle.

+### 👋 Phase 7 — OnChainGM (Social)
+Two sub-modules: `saygm` posts an on-chain GM message, and `deploy` deploys a contract interaction.
+Both can be toggled independently.

+### 🌐 Phase 8 — ZNZ (Domain & All-In)
+Two sub-modules: `domain` registers ZNZ domains with a configurable max per wallet, and `allin` performs a combined ZNZ interaction.

+### 💱 Phase 9 — LitVM Swap (DEX)
+Swaps ETH for testnet tokens on the LitVM native DEX.
+Supports three pairs: `BTC`, `ETH`, and `XRP` — each with independent enable toggles, amount ranges, and swap counts.

+### 🔁 Phase 10 — Addax Swap (DEX)
+Swaps ETH for tokens on the Addax DEX.
+Supports three token pairs: `YUURISAN`, `TEQOIN`, and `AUSDC` — each independently configurable.

+### 🏥 Phase 11 — LitClinic (Social & Activity)
+Five sub-modules: `saygm`, `saygn`, `sayhello`, `activity_counter` (with a configurable daily max), and `checkin`.
+Each can be toggled independently.

+### 🎰 Phase 12 — LitLotery
+Participates in the LitLotery on-chain lottery.
+Simple enable/disable toggle.

-### 📡 Phase 3 — Bridge Order Polling and Auto Claim
+### 📡 Phase 13 — Bridge Order Polling & Auto Claim
-After all wallets complete their withdrawals, the bot polls the Metarouter API every 60 seconds to check the status of each pending bridge order.
-When an order becomes claimable, the bot automatically submits the claim transaction on Sepolia using the same wallet.
+After all wallets complete their cycle, the bot polls the Metarouter API to check the status of each pending bridge order.
+When an order becomes claimable, the bot automatically submits the claim transaction on Sepolia.
 Order status is persisted in `order.json` so the bot can resume tracking across restarts.
+Retry count is configurable via `max_claim_retries`.

+---

 ### 👛 Multi Wallet
-All three phases run for every wallet loaded from `.env`.
+All phases run for every wallet loaded from `.env`.
 Wallets are processed sequentially within each cycle.

 ### ⏱️ Auto Countdown
 After all tasks complete, the bot counts down the configured `sleep_seconds` before starting the next cycle.